The 2025/26 Europa League is now underway, and the early odds suggest that we could have an English winner for the second consecutive season.

 The Villains could end up looking at their Europa League qualification as a blessing in disguise, as they have a great chance of winning the competition, hence why they are the favourites with the bookies.

-While Roma's Cinderella story in 2024/25 didn't end as they hoped for, with the team from Italy's capital securing a place in the Champions League, they still have a lot of reasons to be happy with how last season went after Claudio Ranieri took the reins.
+While Roma's Cinderella story in 2024/25 didn't end as they hoped for, they still have a lot of reasons to be happy with how last season went after Claudio Ranieri took the reins.

 The former Premier League champion took over in November when Roma were 13th and with little hope of getting into Europe, but the experienced manager, who took a break from his retirement to help his hometown club, steered them to fifth place, one point behind Juventus in fourth.